erikgrueter1/yelp-fusion/README.md

 This is a Ruby Gem for the Yelp API.
 It'll simplify the process of consuming data from the Yelp API for developers using Ruby.
 The library encompasses both Search and Business API functions.

-This library is in Beta and should be used for testing purposes only.

 Please remember to read and follow the [Terms of Use](https://www.yelp.com/developers/api_terms) and [display requirements](https://www.yelp.com/developers/display_requirements) before creating your applications.

 ## Installation